Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Context-Aware Risk Control via Early-Exit

-In this section, we detail our approach to mitigating overthinking for in-context learning, i.e., preventing the LLM from picking up on harmful demonstrations by combining early-exiting with risk control.
-We note that across all our tasks and datasets, correct in-context demonstrations improve performance above zero-shot, and incorrect demonstrations harm performance to worse than zero-shot; so we use the terms ``correct'' vs ``helpful'' and ``incorrect'' vs ``harmful'' interchangeably.

-We begin by introducing a novel formulation of early-exit models for safety by using the safe zero-shot baseline (\S\ref{sec:safe-icl-model}).
-We then show that applying our early-exit approach can effectively prevent overthinking while still allowing the LLM to benefit from helpful demonstrations, provided an appropriate exit threshold $\lambda$ is chosen (\S\ref{sec:early-exit-reduces-overthinking}).
-Next, we propose a novel ICL loss designed to measure overthinking on which we can apply risk control to ensure safety on new test points (\S\ref{sec:icl-risk}).
-Finally, we introduce a simple adaptation of the Learn-then-Test (LTT) framework to accommodate losses that may take on negative values, as is often the case in ICL (\S\ref{sec:risk-transform}).
+In this section, we detail our approach to mitigating overthinking under potentially harmful context, i.e., preventing the LLM from picking up on harmful context by combining early-exiting with risk control.
+We begin by introducing a novel formulation of early-exit models for safety by using the safe zero-shot model as a baseline (\S\ref{sec:safe-icl-model}).
+We then show that applying our early-exit approach can effectively prevent overthinking while still allowing the LLM to benefit from helpful context, provided an appropriate exit threshold $\lambda$ is chosen (\S\ref{sec:early-exit-reduces-overthinking}).
+Next, we propose a novel context-aware loss designed to measure overthinking, on which we can apply risk control to ensure safety on new test points (\S\ref{sec:icl-risk}).
+Finally, we introduce a simple adaptation of the Learn-then-Test (LTT) framework to accommodate losses that may take on negative values, as is often the case when both helpful and harmful context is present in the data (\S\ref{sec:risk-transform}).